The Cigna Group: Other controversies

+Evaluations

 Cigna received gold in the 2009 Gartner & 1to1 Customer Experience Excellence Award.
 The awards are given to the companies that "most clearly demonstrate exemplary customer relationship strategy and an unrivaled level of excellence in delivering the customer experience".

 In January 2010, Cigna received the JD Power award for customer service for all of its call centers for the fourth time in a row.

-In 2011, the California Nurses Association determined that Cigna denies roughly 39.6% of all claims (compared to competitors such as Aetna who denied about 5.9% of all claims in the same time frame).
+In 2011, the California Nurses Association determined that Cigna denied roughly 39.6% of all claims (compared to competitors such as Aetna, who denied about 5.9% of all claims in the same time frame).

-Community and civic affairs and charitable giving

-In 2008, the Cigna Foundation contributed $2,533,535 to charitable activities that promote wellness.
-Since 1995, Cigna and its employees have contributed $22.3 million to the March of Dimes.

-In July 2010, Cigna began giving each company employee eight hours of paid time off annually to volunteer with non-profit health and community service organizations.
-The Salvation Army of Greater Philadelphia helped kick off the program in front of Cigna's Philadelphia headquarters with the Christmas in July campaign.

 Strategic alliances

 On April 16, 2010, Cigna announced an alliance with Humana group to offer a streamlined Medicare Advantage offering through employer clients for retirees.
+In November 2023, Reuters reported that Cigna and Humana were in talk to merge, in a deal totalling $60 billion.
+In December 2023, The Wall Street Journal reported that merger talks ended.

-In November 2011, Cigna and TTK Group, an Indian business conglomerate focused on healthcare, formed a joint venture called Cigna TTK to develop a health insurance business in India subject to obtaining government approvals.
+In November 2011, Cigna and TTK Group, an Indian business conglomerate focused on healthcare, formed a joint venture called Cigna TTK to develop a health insurance business in India, subject to obtaining government approvals.